95 Of 20

 • Error in Data Entry or Reporting: The most likely explanation is a simple mistake.
 The numbers might have been entered incorrectly, perhaps a transposition of digits, or a miscommunication in reporting data.
 In a real-world application, double-checking the source data is crucial.

 • Relative Growth or Change: This scenario would involve interpreting "95 out of 20" as a comparison over time or across different conditions.
 It might represent a dramatic increase, exceeding 100% growth.
-For example, if a company's profits increased from 20 units to 95 units, it shows a significant increase.
+As an example, if a company's profits increased from 20 units to 95 units, it shows a significant increase.
 Calculating the percentage change using the formula below is important to understand the magnitude of the growth:

 [(New Value - Old Value) / Old Value] * 100 = Percentage Change